 Real-Life Examples of the Impact of ABA Therapy on Social Skills

-Sarah had difficulty understanding the concept of turn-taking and often became frustrated during playdates.
-Through ABA therapy, Sarah learned how to take turns during games, share toys, and wait patiently – skills which allowed her to form stronger friendships and enjoy more rewarding social experiences.
+Sarah struggled with the notion of turn-taking and would get upset during playdates.
+With the assistance of ABA therapy, Sarah learned to take turns playing games, share her toys and wait – all of which enabled her to make stronger friendships and have more rewarding social interactions.

 Conclusion